 Unlike other robotics books and curriculum, Rev Up

-adapting for electives.
+lessons or adapting for electives.

 The book meets readers where they are and is arranged in three major parts.

 Part 1 covers the basics, defining robotics and sharing real-world applications

 along with how to teach foundational skills for computational thinking and